Gwen Verdon: Career

-Although estranged as a couple, Verdon and Fosse continued to collaborate on projects such as the musical Chicago (1975) (in which she originated the role of murderess Roxie Hart) and the musical Dancin' (1978), as well as Fosse's autobiographical movie All That Jazz (1979).
+Although estranged as a couple, Verdon continued to collaborate with Fosse as a performer and a choreographer.
+In the 1975 Broadway production of the Fosse-directed musical Chicago, Verdon originated the role of murderess Roxie Hart opposite Chita Rivera's Velma Kelly.
+Although the musical was almost universally panned by critics, who compared it unfavorably to Cabaret, Gwen Verdon was singled out for praise: her performance was "delectable" wrote the NY Times theater critic.
+Verdon also helped out with Fosse's paean to Broadway dancing in the musical Dancin' (1978), as well as Fosse's autobiographical film All That Jazz (1979).
 The helpmate/peer played by Leland Palmer in that film is based on the role Verdon played in Fosse's real life.
-She also developed a close working relationship with Fosse's partner, Broadway dancer Ann Reinking, and was an instructor for Reinking's musical theatre classes.
+She also developed a close working relationship with Fosse's romantic partner of six years, Broadway dancer Ann Reinking, working as an instructor for Reinking's musical theatre classes.

-After originating the role of Roxie opposite Chita Rivera's Velma Kelly in Chicago, Verdon focused on film acting, playing character roles in movies such as The Cotton Club (1984), Cocoon (1985) and Cocoon: The Return (1988).
-She continued to teach dance and musical theater and to act.
-She received three Emmy Award nominations for appearances on Magnum, P.I.
+After the 1975 stage version of Chicago Verdon focused on film acting, playing character roles in movies such as The Cotton Club (1984), Cocoon (1985), and Cocoon: The Return (1988).
+She collected several Emmy nominations in her guest performances on television shows, including nominations for appearances on Magnum, P.I.
 (1988), Dream On (1993) and Homicide: Life on the Street (1993).
-Verdon appeared as the title character's mother in the Woody Allen movie Alice (1990) and as Ruth in Marvin's Room (1996), co-starring Meryl Streep, Diane Keaton, and Leonardo DiCaprio.
-In 1999, Verdon served as artistic consultant on a Broadway musical designed to showcase examples of classic Fosse choreography.
-Called simply Fosse, the revue was conceived and directed by Richard Maltby Jr. and Ann Reinking and choreographed by Reinking and Chet Walker.
-Verdon's daughter Nicole received a "special thanks" credit.
-The show won a Tony Award for Best Musical.
+Her screen roles continued in prestigious films, such as the mother of Mia Farrow's title character in the Woody Allen movie Alice (1990) and the eccentric Aunt Ruth in Marvin's Room (1996), co-starring Meryl Streep, Diane Keaton, and Leonardo DiCaprio.
+Other film roles include Alora in Walking Across Egypt (1999) and Bruno (2000).

+Verdon served as artistic consultant to the 1999 Broadway musical Fosse, reprising classic Fosse choreography without any formal narrative; the revue was conceived and co-directed by Richard Maltby Jr. and Ann Reinking.
+(Verdon's daughter with Fosse, performer Nicole Fosse received a "special thanks" credit.)
+With glowing reviews, Fosse ran for 1000 performances on Broadway and collected four Tonys, including the Tony Award for Best Musical.
-In 1997 Verdon appeared in an episode of Walker Texas Ranger as Maisie Whitman.
-She reprised the role in 1999.

-Verdon played Alora in the movie Walking Across Egypt (1999) and appeared in the film Bruno, released in 2000.
-Verdon received a total of four Tonys, for best featured actress for Can-Can (1953) and best leading actress for Damn Yankees (1955), New Girl in Town (1957) and Redhead (1959).
-She also won a Grammy Award for the cast recording of Redhead.

-Verdon was inducted into the American Theater Hall of Fame in 1981.
-In 1998, she was awarded the National Medal of Arts.